CBSE Class 10 Social Science Syllabus 2024-25

 • Analyses the challenges faced by the farming community in India.

-• Discusses the challenges faced by farmers, such as low productivity, lack of modern technology, inadequate irrigation facilities, and post-harvest losses and presents the findings through PPT
+• Group Discussion on the challenges faced by farmers, such as low productivity, lack of modern technology, inadequate irrigation facilities, and post-harvest losses and present the findings through PPT/chart.

-• Reads Newspapers and panel discusses the challenges faced by the farming community in India
+• Collect Newspaper and have a panel discussion on the challenges faced by the farming community in India

 • Use of graphic organizers to distinguish the traditional and modern farming methods